CS5001-khoury/FlightCounter/instructions/README.md

 Start early, and ask questions!

-## README.md
+## Report.md and README.md

-👉🏽 **Task**: Answer the questions in the [README.md](../README.md) file.
+:fire: **Task**: Answer the questions in the [Report.md](../Report.md) and [README.md](../README.md) files.

-Make sure to answer the questions in the [README.md](../README.md) file.

 As always you are free to ask about the questions in MS Teams, including clarifications on the code.

+## Coding Practice
+Looking at the coding [practice problems](https://github.com/CS5001-khoury/Resources/blob/main/PracticeProblems.md) in the class resources, you should ideally do a few others on your own to get more practice coding.
+However, you need to submit at least ONE (1) completed practice as its own python file (which means even if the coding practice had an online form to fill out like codingbat, you need to copy your solution to a python file).

 ## 📝 Grading Rubric